Hong Kong–Shenzhen Western Corridor: History and operation

 Hong Kong–Shenzhen Western Corridor is a cross border transport infrastructure which connects Hong Kong and Shenzhen.
 It was opened on 1 July 2007, the 10th anniversary of the establishment of the Hong Kong as a special administrative region of China.
-According to the People's Daily as well as the China News Service, the corridor consists of three parts: a highway bridge which span from Hong Kong and across the boundary of Hong Kong and Shenzhen, Shenzhen Bay Port as a border checkpoint, which entirely inside the administrative boundary of Shenzhen, and roads that connected the corridor to the road network, the S3 Guangshen Riverbank Expressway However, departments and agencies of Hong Kong Government defined the bridge and port as separate items, and called the bridge as Hong Kong–Shenzhen Western Corridor or Shenzhen Bay Bridge.
+According to the People's Daily as well as the China News Service, the corridor consists of three parts: a highway bridge which spans from Hong Kong and across the boundary of Hong Kong and Shenzhen, Shenzhen Bay Port as a border checkpoint, which is entirely inside the administrative boundary of Shenzhen, and roads that connect the corridor to the road network, the S3 Guangshen Riverbank Expressway However, departments and agencies of Hong Kong Government defined the bridge and port as separate items, and called the bridge as Hong Kong–Shenzhen Western Corridor or Shenzhen Bay Bridge.
 Shenzhen Bay Bridge was the gazetted name of the bridge.

 The construction project was included in the Shenzhen municipal government's 10th Five Year Plan, which was announced in 2001.
 According to Shenzhen, the infrastructure was said to be planned since 1996.
 The cross border highway was also included in a feasibility study of the Hong Kong Government.
-The study was completed in 2001, and proposed to built the Hong Kong–Shenzhen Western Corridor and Deep Bay Link, as the fourth land boundary crossing.
+The study was completed in 2001, and proposed to build the Hong Kong–Shenzhen Western Corridor and Deep Bay Link, as the fourth land boundary crossing.
 The other three land boundary crossings were Lok Ma Chau, Man Kam To and Sha Tau Kok respectively.
 In December 2002, the State Council (the Central Government) approved the plan of the route, which was submitted by Shenzhen.
 On 8 March 2002, the Finance Committee (FC) of the Hong Kong Legislative Council approved the funding of the design and site investigation for the Hong Kong section of the Corridor; the funding of the construction works of the Hong Kong section, which was estimated for HK$3.2 billion in money-of-the-day (MOD) price, was approved along with the funding of the Deep Day Link on 21 February 2003.
 The constriction cost of the latter was estimated for HK$4.6 billion in MOD price.
 The funding of the Hong Kong Port Area, which was estimated for HK$2.5 billion in MOD prices, was approved by the FC on 18 July 2003.
 The Shenzhen sections was mainly funded by the Shenzhen municipal government, despite the central government also endorsed RMB 0.2 billion.